DigitalFabricationLab-NYIT-SoAD/resources/RobotLab/Research/Research.md

 # Slider Driven Auger

+As the lab builds out it's Clay 3D printing work, it became necessary to prototpye a driver controll system.

-This project uses a few distinct components to control a auger that can mounted on a robot.
+This project uses a few distinct components to control a auger that can be mounted on a robot.

 Basic Components: